JaspreetKhela/JaspreetKhela/README.md

 ### Professional Development History and Pursuits
 The following professional development history and pursuits section outlines my professional pursuits that I have embarked upon or will embark upon over the span of my adulthood.
-I have primarily focued on developing my expertise in: real estate selling, brokering, and investing; corporate finance; accounting; web and mobile development; data analytics and science; cybersecurity; financial technologies; user experience research and design; and digital marketing.
-My interest in the real estate domain stems from...
+I have primarily focused on developing my expertise in: web and mobile development; data analytics and science; cybersecurity; financial technologies; user experience research and design; and digital marketing; real estate selling, brokering, and investing; corporate finance; and accounting.
+My interest in the real estate domain stems from my desire to develop a broad and deep understanding of residential and commercial property leasing and ownership primarily for investment purposes.
+My interest in corporate finance and accounting stems from my desire to develop a broad and deep understanding of how value (i.e. money) flows throughout a start-up, a scale-up, and an enterprise organization.
+My interest in web and mobile development, data analytics and science, cybersecurity, financial technologies, user experience research and design, and digital marketing stems from my desire to develop a broad and deep understanding of the digital technologies used to create digital products and services.
-  * **Finance**:
-    * [In Queue] **Certified Financial Analyst (CFA) Examination Level I**: This exam covers the following topics:
-      * Ethical and Professional Standards
-      * Quantitative Methods
-      * Economics
-      * Financial Reporting and Analysis
-      * Corporate Finance
-      * Equity Investments
-      * Fixed Income
-      * Derivatives
-      * Alternative Investments
-      * Portfolio Management
-    * [In Queue] **Certified Financial Analyst (CFA) Examination Level II**: This exam covers the following topics:
-      * Ethical and Professional Standards
-      * Investment Tools
-        * Corporate Finance
-        * Economics
-        * Financial Reporting and Analysis
-        * Quantitative Methods
-      * Asset Classes
-        * Alternative Investments
-        * Derivatives
-        * Equity Investments
-        * Fixed Income
-      * Portfolio Management and Wealth Planning
-    * [In Queue] **Certified Financial Analyst (CFA) Examination Level III**: This exam covers the following topics:
-      * Ethical and Professional Standards
-      * Investment Tools
-        * Corporate Finance
-        * Economics
-        * Financial Reporting and Analysis
-        * Quantitative Methods
-      * Asset Classes
-        * Alternative Investments
-        * Derivatives
-        * Equity Investments
-        * Fixed Income
-      * Portfolio Management and Wealth Planning
 * **University of Toronto School of Continuing Studies**:
   * **Boot Camps**:
     * **3440 - UofT SCS Coding Boot Camp**: The boot camp covered the following technologies: